I love eating and trying new fruits as well as eating my favorites. In this fruit post, I share information about the amazing jackfruit.

 Because the inside has a sticky sap/latex it is usually a good idea to oil the blade, some people even oil their hands.
-Slice around it lengthwise and then hold it up and slice down, until you can pull it apart in half.
+Slice around it lengthwise with a large knife and then hold it up and slice down, until you can pull it apart in half.

-The one shown here that I opened up isn’t quite ripe yet, but that is okay, it is still edible during different stages of ripeness.
+The one shown here that I opened up isn’t quite ripe yet it will have a yellow flesh to orange flesh when really ripe. but that is okay, it is still edible during different stages of ripeness.
 Some people even prefer it less ripe.

 There is a thick hard stem/core that runs through the whole middle.
 I usually cut it in half again lengthwise.
 And then half down the middle to make the pieces more manageable.